Jack-A-Cooper/Cpp-Poker-Hand-Validator-and-Evaluator/README.md

 to the sub-section: "A Definitive Evaluator" above) can easily be followed to get the power of the algorithm working for your project.
 Likewise, if one wishes to extend, modify, or redesign aspects of the overall project, a foundation is there for you.

-## Credits and Borrowed Code:
+## Code Credits:

 While noted in the program's code itself, I will note the pieces of code that is not my own here as well.
+I wish to give proper credit for any sections within the program that I did not create myself or borrowed.

 splitString function (util.cpp):
 - Source: https://slaystudy.com/c-split-string-by-space-into-vector/